higherkindness/mu-scala/docs/src/main/tut/decimal-migration-guide.md

 This guide is only for projects that are using a version prior to `0.15.1` **and** have decimals in some of their protocols **and** want to serialize those decimals following the avro specs.

 If you're starting a new project, you can use safely tagged `BigDecimal`s.
-Check the [Custom codecs section in Core concepts](core-concepts#custom-codecs) and [Plugin Settings section in IDL Generation](idl-generation#plugin-settings) for more information.
+Check the [Custom codecs section in Core concepts](core-concepts#custom-codecs) and [Plugin Settings section in Generate sources from IDL](generate-sources-from-idl#plugin-settings) for more information.

 ## Disclaimer